Research Methods

 Theme 3: Inclusion, Identity, and Institutional Practice.
 Prompting Questions:

-• In what ways does LCC feel inclusive or exclusive — in terms of neurodiversity, disability, race, culture or gender?
+• In what ways does LCC feel inclusive or exclusive — in terms of neurodiversity, disability, race, culture and gender and identity?

 • Have policies or procedures (accommodations, extensions, class participation) helped or harmed you?